Yoodley is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Spoofed websites may appear to be authentic, but they aren’t.
 The scammers will be able to steal your username and password if you log in.
 It is possible for malicious software to be installed on your mobile device without your knowledge.

-How To Report Spam Texts On Your Device?
+How Can You Report Spam Texts on Your Phone?

 Over one hundred mobile service providers throughout the world are represented by the Global System for Mobile Communications (GSMA).
 You can use the shortcode number provided to report spam messages because the majority of the major US carriers are participants.